OWASP/ASVS/5.0/en/0x12-V4-Access-Control.md

 ## V4.2 Operation Level Access Control

+Immediate application of access control changes in the appropriate tier of an application's architecture is critical to preventing unauthorized actions, especially in dynamic environments.

 | # | Description | L1 | L2 | L3 | CWE |
 | :---: | :--- | :---: | :---: | :---: | :---: |
 | **4.2.1** | [MOVED TO 4.1.6] | | | | |